aspect-build/rules_js/README.md

 This ruleset is a high-performance alternative to the `build_bazel_rules_nodejs` Bazel module and accompanying npm packages hosted in https://github.com/bazelbuild/rules_nodejs.

+- Only fetches/installs npm packages needed for the requested build/test targets.
+- Works correctly with node resolution.
+For example there are no pathMapping issues with TypeScript `rootDirs`.
+- Supports npm workspaces (nested npm packages in a monorepo).
+- Fast: Bazel's sandbox only sees packages as directories, not individual files.

+## Relationship to rules_nodejs

 It is not a complete replacement for rules_nodejs, as the foundational layer is still used:

 ![Block Diagram](./block_diagram.svg)